 {% endarchiveDetail %}

-After understanding the custom mechanism of Json-LD and how to get the list of article images, the next step is to combine the two.
-Json-LD'simageProperty (when it is an array) is typically expected to be an array of string image URLs.
+Understood the custom mechanism of Json-LD and how to get the list of article images.
+The next step is to combine both of them.
+Json-LD'simageThe property, when it is an array, is usually expected to be a string array consisting of image URLs.

-We will utilize{% jsonLd %}Label, and build one that conforms to the Schema.org specification.imageThe specific steps and code examples are as follows:
+We will utilize{% jsonLd %}Label, and build one that conforms to the Schema.org standardimageArray.
+Specific steps and code examples are as follows:

-Find the appropriate position in the article detail template.• Typically, JSON-LD scripts are placed in the page
+Find the appropriate position in the article detail template:Usually, Json-LD scripts are placed in the page